-A tracheotomy is a surgical opening through the neck into the throat.
+A tracheotomy is surgery to create an opening through the neck into the throat.
 The opening is called a stoma or tracheostomy.
 It may be temporary or permanent.

-A tube called a tracheotomy tube will be inserted into the tracheotomy.
-Air may pass directly through this tube or tubing will be attached to a machine that assists in breathing.
+A tube called a tracheotomy tube will be inserted into the opening.
+Air may pass directly through this tube or tubing will be attached to a machine that helps with breathing.

 Copyright © Nucleus Medical Media, Inc.

 A tracheotomy is done to open a new pathway for air to move into the lungs.
-Breathing is impaired by damage or illness in the upper airways from:
+It may be needed in children who have damage or illness to the upper airways from things like:

 A tracheotomy may also be done if long-term mechanical ventilation is needed.
-A tracheotomy allows for greater movement, the ability to eat and drink by mouth, and the ability to speak while receiving ventilation.
-It can also prevent aspiration of food and liquids into the lungs.
+It lets a child move, eat, drink, and speak while receiving ventilation.
+It can also lower the risk of breathing in foods and liquids.

-A cut will be made in the skin of the neck.
+An incision will be made in the skin of the neck.
 A section at the front of the windpipe will be removed.
 A tracheostomy tube will then be fitted into this opening in the windpipe.
-Depending on the situation, an inflatable cuff may be part of the tube.
-The cuff is most important when the tube is being used for mechanical ventilation, to keep air going into the lungs and not leaking into the mouth.
+An inflatable cuff may be part of the tube.
+It would be used with mechanical ventilation to keep air going into the lungs and not leaking into the mouth.
 The skin will be closed with stitches or clips.

 Call for emergency medical services right away if:

 If you think your child has an emergency, call for medical help right away.

 Family Doctor—American Academy of Family Physicians